capport-wg/7710bis/README.md

    request.

-   In order to support multiple "classes" of clients (e.g.  IPv4 only, IPv6 only with DHCPv6 ([RFC3315]), IPv6 only with RA) the captive portal can provide the URI via multiple methods (IPv4 DHCP, IPv6 DHCP, IPv6 RA).
-The captive portal operator SHOULD ensure that the URIs handed out are equivalent to reduce the chance of operational problems.
-The maximum length of the URI that can be carried in IPv4 DHCP is 255 bytes, so URIs longer than 255 bytes should not be used in IPv6 DHCP or IPv6 RA.
+   In order to support multiple "classes" of clients (e.g.  IPv4 only, IPv6 only with DHCPv6 ([RFC3315]), and IPv6 only with RA) the captive network can provision the client with the URI via multiple methods (IPv4 DHCP, IPv6 DHCP, and IPv6 RA).
+The captive portal operator SHOULD ensure that the URIs provisioned by each method are equivalent to reduce the chance of operational problems.
+The maximum length of the URI that can be carried in IPv4 DHCP is 255 bytes, so URIs longer

+Kumari & Kline           Expires October 1, 2020                [Page 3]

+Internet-Draft             DHCP Captive-Portal                March 2020

+   than 255 bytes should not be provisioned via IPv6 DHCP or IPv6 RA either.

-   In all variants of this option, the URI MUST be that of the captive portal API endpoint, conforming to the recommendations for such URIs [draft-ietf-capport-api] (i.e. the URI SHOULD contain a DNS name and SHOULD reference a secure transport, e.g. https).
+   In all variants of this option, the URI MUST be that of the captive portal API endpoint, conforming to the recommendations for such URIs [draft-ietf-capport-api].

-Kumari & Kline           Expires August 21, 2020                [Page 3]

-Internet-Draft             DHCP Captive-Portal             February 2020

-   A captive portal MAY redirect requests that do not have an Accept header field ([RFC7231] Section 5.3) containing a field item whose content-type is "application/capport+json" to the URL conveyed in the "user-portal-url" API key.
-When performing such content negotiation ([RFC7231] Section 3.4), captive portals need to keep in mind that such responses might be cached, and therefore SHOULD include an appropriate Vary header field ([RFC7231] Section 7.1.4) or mark them explicitly uncacheable (for example, using Cache-Control: no-store [RFC7234] Section 5.2.2.3).
+   A captive portal server MAY redirect requests that do not have an Accept header field ([RFC7231] Section 5.3) containing a field item whose content-type is "application/capport+json" to the URL conveyed in the "user-portal-url" API key.
+When performing such content negotiation ([RFC7231] Section 3.4), captive portals implementors need to keep in mind that such responses might be cached, and therefore SHOULD include an appropriate Vary header field ([RFC7231] Section 7.1.4) or mark them explicitly uncacheable (for example, using Cache-Control: no-store [RFC7234] Section 5.2.2.3).

    A captive portal MAY do content negotiation ([RFC7231] section 3.4) and attempt to redirect clients querying without an explicit